 8. Hold Employees Accountable

-Engaged employees are willing to go the extra mile, but that doesn’t mean you should expect them to operate at an above-average clip all the time.
-They’re not the only person on the team, so make sure they’re not left in the lurch and expected to work on behalf of their peers.
+Engaged employees are willing to do more than what’s asked of them, but that doesn’t mean you should expect them to operate at an above-average clip all the time.
+Make sure they’re not left in the lurch and expected to work on behalf of their peers.
 Relying solely on the efforts of your most engaged employees will likely lead to employee burnout.

 9. Hold Leadership Accountable